NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-25-3-launch-setup-script.md

 ### Checkpoint 5

 1. Sample app shows 100% Built success message
-2. ProductID is entered as NXP-Prototype, and Client ID/Client Secret are entered and confirmed
+2. ProductID is entered as TestSpeaker (or whatever ProductID you used), and Client ID/Client Secret are entered and confirmed